On the Ziv-Merhav theorem beyond Markovianity II: leveraging the thermodynamic formalism: Setting and main result

 for $\Q$-almost every~$y$, where $h_{\P}$ is a nonnegative, measurable, shift-invariant function integrating to~$\Sc(\Q|\P)$ with respect to~$\Q$; see Lemma~\ref{lem:cross-SMB-gap} below.
 On the other hand, if $q$ exists as a finite limit on an open interval containing the origin and is differentiable at the origin, then a standard large-deviation argument~\cite[\S{II.6}]{Ell} yields

 for $\Q$-almost every~$y$.
 Hence, we may use $D_-\bar{q}(0) = D_+\bar{q}(0) = \Sc(\Q|\P)$ in~\eqref{eq:subdiff-bounds} to deduce~\eqref{eq:when-diff}. \end{proof}

-In some sense, the gap to bridge from~\eqref{eq:subdiff-bounds} to~\eqref{eq:when-diff} outside of this regular situation is not a problem regarding the behavior of the mZM estimator itself as much as it is a problem regarding a certain rigidity of the convergence in the cross-version of the Shannon--McMillan--Breiman theorem; this will be discussed in Section~\ref{sec:open-prob}.
+In some sense, the gap to bridge from~\eqref{eq:subdiff-bounds} to~\eqref{eq:when-diff} outside of this regular situation is not a problem regarding the behavior of the mZM estimator itself as much as it is a problem regarding a certain rigidity of the convergence in an analogue of the Shannon--McMillan--Breiman theorem for cross entropies; this will be discussed in Section~\ref{sec:open-prob}.